KxSystems/docs/docs/wp/disaster-floods/index.md

 ## Conclusion

-From the above results we can predict with relatively high accuracy whether an area is likely to flood or not in the next month and also produce a model to predict if a stream will reach its peak height within 3.5 hours.
+From the above results we can predict, with relatively high accuracy, whether an area is likely to flood or not in the next month.
+We can also produce a model to predict if a stream will reach its peak height within 3.5 hours.

-For the monthly models, the future weather predictions played an important role in predicting whether an area will flood or not, with the accuracy and other metrics such as recall and precision increasing as the weather predictions and gauged information columns are included into the dataset.
+For the monthly models, the future weather predictions played an important role in predicting whether an area will flood or not.
+Accuracy, recall and precision all increasing as the weather predictions and gauged information columns are added to the dataset.
 This corresponded with the results from the significant feature tests, with lagged_target information and also the windowed rain values of the current month being the most important features to include.

 The opposite was true for the time-peak values, as previous rain and stream gauge information along with the basin characteristics were seen to be the most significant features when predicting these values.
 Including additional information about the future predicted rainfall decreased the accuracy of the results, with the best results being obtained from the model with only past rainfall and basin and soil characteristics being fed into the model.

 Both of these results would likely be physically expected.
-In the case of the monthly prediction information regarding future forecast will be pivotal in whether an area will flood in the next month.
-Whereas in the case of a time to peak value it would be unlikely that information about rainfall in the next number of days will add to the predictive power of a model.
+In the case of the monthly prediction, information regarding future forecast will be pivotal in whether an area will flood in the next month.
+Whereas in the case of a time to peak value, it would be unlikely that information about rainfall in the next number of days will add to the predictive power of a model.

-Knowing what features contribute to flood susceptibility and the length of time it takes for a river to reach its peak height is an important piece of information to extract from the model so that organizations such as USGS can better prepare for flood events and understand how changing climates and placement of impervious surface can affect the likelihood of flooding.
+Knowing what features contribute to flood susceptibility and the length of time it takes for a river to reach its peak height, is an important piece of information to extract from the model.
+Organizations such as USGS can better prepare for flood events and understand how changing climates and placement of impervious surface can affect the likelihood of flooding.

 The best results from the models above were obtained by continuously adjusting the hyper-parameters of the model.
-The unbalanced target data in the monthly model meant that weighting the classes was an important feature to experiment with.
-This was particular important when trying to obtain high precision and recall results.
+The unbalanced target data in the monthly model, meant that weighting the classes was an important feature to experiment with.
+This was particularly important when trying to obtain high precision and recall results.
 Between the two models, balance in the recall and precision was better for the XGBoost model.

 ## Author
 Diane O'Donoghue joined First Derivatives in June 2018 as a Data Scientist in the Capital Markets Training Program and is currently on the machine learning team based in London